 GETTING STARTED

 Important note: Every search is different.
 The steps of searching are not a one size fits all.
-We encourage you to use our website as a resource but to do your own research about organizations referenced to be certain they fit with your search and philosophies.
+We encourage you to use our website as a resource, but do your own research about organizations referenced to be certain they fit your search and philosophies.
+You can also read this article that includes ten questions to ask yourself, or this blogpost from the Nanchang Project.
+We also have some stories on our Resources page written by birth parents.

 -